Sam-Clark1/Challenge-1/README.md

 ### HTML Changes

 Accessibility

 - Updated header to include more meta tags and gave website a proper title.
 - Added link to website title to take you back to main page and also fixed broken "search engine optimization" link.
+- Added alt attributes to each image.

 Semantics and Organization

 - Changed many of the div containers to descriptive ones that match their content (ex. header, section, etc.).
 - Combined classes in the content section instead of having multiple unnecessary classes.
 Did the same in the benefits section.

 ### CSS Changes

 - Organized css elements into a more acceptable order.
 - Changed colors on main title to have the "seo" in Horiseon be more pronounced.
 - Added comments stating where css for each part of the website begins and ends.
 - Combined classes where multiple classes were doing the same thing.
 - Fixed margins on benefits section to be the same length as content section.
 - Made all the blue the same type.